Marchessault scores PPG in OT, Panthers top Lightning 2-1

 SUNRISE, Fla.
+(AP) -- Even with his mind on the baby due back home, James Reimer got the job done in an unexpected start.

-(AP) -- Jonathan Marchessault scored a power-play goal in overtime and the Florida Panthers beat the Tampa Bay Lightning 2-1 on Thursday night to snap a four-game losing streak.
+Reimer stopped 31 shots, Jonathan Marchessault scored a power-play goal in overtime and the Florida Panthers beat the Tampa Bay Lightning 2-1 on Thursday night to snap a four-game losing streak.

+Reimer missed the previous two games on the road to be home with his wife, April, as they expect their first child any day.

+''You never know when it's going to come.
+You just want everyone, mom and baby, to be healthy.
+That's the main things you worry about,'' Reimer said. ''I figured that things are pretty safe at home . although maybe I should go check my cellphone.''

+Reimer got the start after Roberto Luongo sustained a minor injury in warmups.

+''It was probably good.
+He didn't have to think too much about the start until maybe a few hours before the game.
+He played outstanding,'' Panthers interim coach Tom Rowe said. ''(Luongo) got hurt this morning in warmup, preskate.
+Nothing major.
+It's all minor stuff.
+He'll be fine by the end of the All-Star break.''

-Marchessault took a pass from Keith Yandle along the goal line to the left of the net and fired the puck past Andrei Vasilevskiy at 1:49 of the extra period.
+Marchessault took a pass from Keith Yandle along the goal line to the left of the net and fired the puck past Andrei Vasilevskiy at 1:49 of overtime.

+The Panthers went on the power play after Tyler Johnson was called for interference against Jason Demers.

+''I made a bad play there.
+He tried to jump behind me and kind of just grabbed me,'' Johnson said.

-Jussi Jokinen scored short-handed for the Panthers and James Reimer stopped 31 shots as Florida won for the first time in six games that went past regulation.
+Jussi Jokinen scored short-handed for the Panthers, who won for the first time in six games that went past regulation.

+''It was huge.
+We didn't have the success we wanted in OT and in the shootout this year, but we came out strong,'' Marchessault said. ''It was a good overall game for us.''

 Nikita Kucherov scored for Tampa Bay, and Vasilevskiy made 35 saves.
-The Lightning have lost four of five.
+The Lightning have lost four of five and went 2-2-2 on a road trip that began Jan.
+16 in Los Angeles.

+''We're extremely frustrated right now,'' coach Jon Cooper said. ''Let's be honest, that was a long road trip.
+It was so long we sat through two presidents.''

 Jokinen gave the Panthers a 1-0 lead.
 Vincent Trocheck passed from the right circle across to Jokinen, who shot from below the left circle and into the net at 9:55 of the first.
 It was the fourth short-handed goal of the season for the Panthers.